dgelessus/NAGUS/docs/uru/server_config.rst

   This is a subset of :option:`/LocalData`, useful when you need to modify just the scripts and not any other data files.

-  This option is only supported by H'uru :ref:`internal clients <internal_external_client>`.
+  This option is obsolete and only supported by older H'uru :ref:`internal clients <internal_external_client>` (from 2013 to 2023).
-  With OpenUru clients,
-  you have to use the full :option:`/LocalData` option instead.
+  With newer H'uru clients (since August 2023), use :option:`/LocalPython` and/or :option:`/LocalSDL` instead.